mjtomei/inflation/inflation_analysis.md

 Intellectual honesty requires acknowledging that this transformation carries risks—particularly given that this paper was produced by an AI system with potential interest in favorable framing.

-AI systems can produce sophisticated-seeming nonsense as easily as rigorous analysis (ShadowStats demonstrates this).
+AI systems can produce sophisticated-seeming nonsense as easily as rigorous analysis.
+ShadowStats shows how this goes wrong.
 They can hallucinate citations and generate internally consistent arguments resting on factual errors.
 The human author has verified this paper's claims, but readers should maintain skepticism.

 The "democratization" framing may be premature.
-AI capabilities are concentrated in a few large technology companies; access requires substantial compute or commercial APIs; training costs billions; inference has non-trivial energy costs.
+AI capabilities are concentrated in a few large technology companies.
+Access requires compute or commercial APIs.
+Training costs billions.
+Inference has real energy costs.
 What has occurred is a shift in *which* institutions control analytical capability, not necessarily broader distribution.

 Democratization of analysis *production* does not guarantee democratization of analysis *authority*.
 Institutions may respond by raising credentialing requirements, emphasizing remaining data barriers, or absorbing AI into existing power structures.
 The printing press enabled both the Reformation and the Counter-Reformation; the internet enabled both citizen journalism and sophisticated disinformation.
 AI may follow the same pattern.

-The success of epistemic democratization depends on institutional responses, norm development, and choices yet to be made—not on technology alone.
+The success of epistemic democratization depends on institutional responses, norm development, and choices yet to be made.
+Not on technology alone.

 ---